53v3n3d4/Zukan-Icon-Theme/README.md

 ## Troubleshooting

-If icons not prompt show correct, restart ST may be the solution.
+If icons does not prompt show correct, restart ST may be the solution.
 See [troubleshooting.md](https://github.com/53v3n3d4/Zukan-Icon-Theme/blob/main/docs/troubleshooting.md)

 ## Notes
 - This package uses tmPreferences and sublime-syntax files, it is heavily based on how [`A File Icon`](https://github.com/SublimeText/AFileIcon) package make icons work